decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 }
 ```

-Unless previously coordinated in a layer above DIDComm, the default recipients of the envelope MUST include all the `KeyAgreement` entries representing Bob.
+Unless previously coordinated in a layer above DIDComm, the default recipients of the envelope MUST include all the `keyAgreement` entries representing Bob.
 This allows Bob to decrypt his messages on any device he controls, without sharing keys.
 The corresponding `kid` header for this recipient MUST have a DID URL pointing to a corresponding verification method in the DID document.
-This verification method MUST be associated with the `KeyAgreement` verification relationship and the verification material MUST be retrieved from the DID document to execute the ECDH-1PU key derivation for content key wrapping.
+This verification method MUST be associated with the `keyAgreement` verification relationship and the verification material MUST be retrieved from the DID document to execute the ECDH-1PU key derivation for content key wrapping.

-When Bob receives the envelope, the unpacking process on his end MUST resolve the `skid` protected header value using Alice's DID doc's `KeyAgreement[0]` in order to extract her public key.
-In Alice's DID Doc example above, `KeyAgreement[0]` is a reference id.
-It MUST be resolved from the main `VerificationMethod[]` of Alice's DID document (not shown in the example).
+When Bob receives the envelope, the unpacking process on his end MUST resolve the `skid` protected header value using Alice's DID doc's `keyAgreement[0]` in order to extract her public key.
+In Alice's DID Doc example above, `keyAgreement[0]` is a reference id.
+It MUST be resolved from the main `verificationMethod[]` of Alice's DID document (not shown in the example).

 Once resolved, the unpacker will then execute ECDH-1PU key derivation using this key and Bob's own recipient key found in the envelope's `recipients[0]` to unwrap the content encryption key.